UTC • Tech Earnings • Alphabet Q3 2024

 While cloud revenues soared, Alphabet's advertising business—traditionally its strongest revenue generator—showed signs of slowing growth, underscoring a broader trend affecting the digital advertising market.
 Search advertising, which brought in $49.4 billion, marked a 12.2% increase from the previous year, a slight decline from the 13.8% growth in the prior quarter.
 Similarly, YouTube saw ad sales grow to $8.9 billion, a deceleration from the previous quarter's 13% growth rate.

 Contributing factors to this slowdown include increased competition from Amazon in the digital ad space, and reduced ad spending from major clients like Shein and Temu.
-Ashkenazi, Alphabet’s CFO, acknowledged the decline in advertising, attributing it to “a realignment of priorities among international and e-commerce advertisers,” an adjustment that has echoed throughout the tech sector.
+Alphabet's CFO acknowledged the decline in advertising, attributing it to "a realignment of priorities among international and e-commerce advertisers," an adjustment that has echoed throughout the tech sector.

 Escalating Capital Expenditures for AI and Cloud Infrastructure